kubernetes-retired/contrib/continuousdelivery/README.md

 # Kubernetes Continuous Delivery
 Deployment scripts for continuous integration and\or continuous delivery of kubernetes projects.
 This project was tested and released using a private install of both CircleCI and Jenkins.
 The core deployments scripts (./deploy/) are used for both systems and as a result are designed to be extensible.
 Please contribute to add features and support for different CI/CD systems as needed.

-The idea of these scripts was based off of the [circleci repo](https://github.com/circleci/docker-hello-google).
+The idea of these scripts was based off of the [docker-hello-google example on circleci repo](https://github.com/circleci/docker-hello-google).
 Thank you for giving us all head start!

 ## Usage